utdata/rwdir/docs/12-census-more.md

 We're going to use the same project from the last chapter, `yourname-census`, but start a new notebook.

 1. Open your census project
-2. Start a new R Notebook and name it "COVID rates".
+2. Start a new R Notebook and name it `covid-rates.Rmd`.
 3. Create a setup chunk with the following libraries